Answered! Jump to accepted answer.

 Presumably, then, its just that in the 2nd sentence the verb is followed by a noun and that alone determins that 'conaitre' should be used, (and it's nothing to do with 'they' knowing a fact)?

 Ils savent à quelle heure le magasin ferme.
 They know what time the shop closes.

 Ils connaissent l'horaire de fermeture du magasin.They know the shop closing time.

-This relates to:Connaître vs savoir = to know something vs to know how to do -
+This question relates to:French lesson "Connaître vs savoir = to know something vs to know how to do"

 Kwiziq language super star

 25 July 2018

 Normally the difference between 'Savoir' and 'Connaître' is simplified in the following way:

 Savoir = to know facts